How does a food 3D printer work?

 This is how Oreo chose to exhibit 3D printers during the SXSW 2014 festival, allowing customers to choose the color of their Oreos’ cream.

-For a communications campaign, the mayonnaise manufacturer Hellmann’s even offered customers to 3D print their face on burgers.
+For one of their marketing campaigns, mayonnaise manufacturer Hellmann’s even offered customers the possibility to 3D print their face on burger buns.

 Create your own product line

-Finally, 3D printing enables the consumer to participate in the creation of a new range of products.
-Barilla organized a contest in 2014 to reward the best 3D model design for a new Barilla pasta.
+3D printing enables the consumer to participate in the creation of a new range of products.
+Barilla, for example, organized a contest in 2014 to reward the best 3D model design for a new Barilla pasta.

 3D printing for the food industry